muhammed-shihebi/muhammed-shihebi/README.md

 I'm Muhammed, a master's student in computer science at the TU Darmstadt with a passion for natural language processing (NLP), machine learning (ML), and deep learning.
 I am also skilled in web development, with experience in both front-end and back-end technologies.

+I also currently working as a research assistant at the [UKP Lab](https://www.ukp.tu-darmstadt.de/) at TU Darmstadt, where I am working on the [UKP-SQuARE](https://square.ukp-lab.de) project.

 ### **💻 Technical Skills**

 - **Programming Languages:** Python, Java, JavaScript, SQL, C/C++, Kotlin, HTML, CSS